Social Care services Cambridgeshire

 You can find out about social care services for children with additional needs and disabilities on the Local Offer on the Cambridgeshire County Council (CCC) website.
 This is the “hub” for information on how children and young people 0 – 25 are supported in the area.

-The Disabled Children’s Social Care Service is responsible for assessing the needs of disabled children and young people.
+The Disabled Children’s Social Care Service is responsible for assessing the social care needs of disabled children and young people.

 Is your young person going to be moving to adult social care?
 If you are not already working with the social care team, you can be referred or get in touch through the contact centre on 0345 045 5203.